iamaditya/JDBC/README.md

     java Start

 ### Usage
+The application provides the
 The application provides the following options:
+The application provides the following options: following options:

 1. Add Student: Add a new student to the database by providing their name, phone number, and city.
 2. Delete Student: Delete a student from the database by entering their ID.